 In response to digital transformation we see many related trends, hypes, buzzwords, and emerging practices gaining prominence, such as customer experience (CX), DevOps, Agile, cybersecurity and resilience, and others.

 Common critical success factors for all of these emerging practice areas seems to be culture, behavior, ownership, and leadership – i.e. people-related aspects.
-(Which is one of the reasons why we developed the ABC of ICT products – with ABC standing for “Attitude, Behavior, Culture” – back in 2006!)
+(Which is one of the reasons why we developed the ABC of ICT products – with ABC standing for “Attitude, Behavior, Culture” – back in 2006!).
+And we shouldn’t forget ethics.

 Culture seems to be the popular “container word” the industry seems to be throwing around to cover these people-related aspects.
 It’s definitely the most common word I hear relating to digital transformation and the most common term I hear around one of the hottest set of practices – DevOps.
 Here’s an article on this if you’re interested.

-Yet the majority of organizations STILL struggle in these areas
+Yet the majority of organizations STILL struggle with culture, ethics, and behavior

-And have done for the last umpteen years.
+And have done for the last umpteen years, even though people are trained in ethics.

 A recent article on CIO.com entitled ‘Digital Transformation – How is your organization adapting’ stated that “43% of CIOs cited resistance to change as the top impediment to a successful digital strategy,” going on to add that “Changing culture is key.”